Horse Guards (building): History

 In the following decades, Horse Guards was increasingly used as administrative offices for the growing regular army and soon became overcrowded.
 The fabric of the building was also allowed to deteriorate; pieces of falling masonry were said to be a danger to the sentries.
 In 1745, King George II commissioned a new building in the fashionable Palladian style by the architect William Kent.
 Having to reuse the same plot of land, Kent managed to retain essentially the same plan as the original building while doubling the interior space.
 Kent died in April 1748 before the old Horse Guards had been demolished; work on the new building commenced in 1750 under the direction of Kent's assistant, John Vardy and William Robinson from the Office of Works.
-The cost of the buildings was £65,000 and took nearly ten years to complete.
+The buildings cost £65,000 and took nearly ten years to complete.
 The Household Cavalry moved into the northern wing of the uncompleted building in 1755; at that time, there was stabling for 62 horses compared to 17 today.
-Originally, the two wings were connected to the central block by single storey ranges; in 1803-5 a further two floors were added to these, giving the building its present appearance.
+Originally, the two wings were connected to the central block by single storey ranges; in 1803-05 a further two floors were added to these, giving the building its present appearance.
 Kent's decision to retain a Baroque clock tower on his new Palladian building resulted in a peculiar blend of styles, perhaps the cause of it being described by Charles Knight as "the ugliest building in the metropolis".

+His Last Return from Duty by James William Glass, depicting the Duke of Wellington leaving Horse Guards for the last time in 1852.